Ruth Filik

 Please scroll down for details of some past and current research projects

-Examining reading in younger and older adults
+Examining reading in young and older adults

 Principal Investigator: Dr. Ruth Filik